CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/examples-inputresponse.rst

 Next, we must confirm that each row has the correct **Type** indicated.
 The index column has the type **Index**.
 The two input columns **X1** and **X2** have type **Input**.
 The response variable **Y** currently has the type **Input** which must be changed to **Response** before moving forward with creating an input-response space filling design.

 4.
 Once the choices for the design have been specified, click on the **Estimate Runtime** button to estimate the time required for creating the designs.
-For the computer on which this example was developed, if we ran 10 random starts, it is estimated that the algorithm would take 4 minutes and 49 seconds to generate the designs and identify those on the Pareto front.
+For the computer on which this example was developed, if we ran 10 random starts, it is estimated that the algorithm would take 2 minutes and 50 seconds to generate the designs and identify those on the Pareto front.
 Note that the timing changes linearly, so using 20 random starts would take twice as long as using 10 random starts.
 Recall that the choice of the number of random starts involves a trade-off between getting the designs created quickly and the quality of the designs.
 For many applications, we would expect that using at least 20 random starts would produce designs that are of good quality.
-For this example, we select to run 20 random starts, which is projected to take 9 minutes and 38 seconds.
+For this example we select to run 50 random starts, which is projected to take 13 minutes and 10 seconds.

 .. figure:: figs/irsf-e133-nrsbox.png
    :alt: Number of Random Starts Box